Asian Elephants

 Robot elephant: a humane alternative

-A marvel of technology and artistry, the robot elephant called Irinjadappilly Raman is almost indistinguishable from a real elephant.
+A marvel of technology and artistry, the robot elephant called Irinjadappilly Raman, developed by PETA India, is almost indistinguishable from a real elephant.
 Its use at festivals would spare sentient and sensitive beings a life of misery.

 The Irinjadappilly Sree Krishna Temple in India has pledged not to keep or hire live elephants – or any other animals – for events ever again.
 ‘Robots like Irinjadappilly Raman are a kind and safe option to help replace the inhumane practice of chaining and beating majestic animals into submission,’ said PETA India, which donated the robot.